DrContrary/DrContrary.github.io/_posts/2018-11-15-sytox_vizualization_continued.md

 ![plot of chunk unnamed-chunk-4](/figure/unnamed-chunk-4-1.svg)

-For more information on the diffrent arguments you can use with the boxplot look here: <https://ggplot2.tidyverse.org/reference/geom_boxplot.html>
+For more information on the different arguments you can use with the boxplot look here: <https://ggplot2.tidyverse.org/reference/geom_boxplot.html>

 # Grubbs Test for Outliers